Sleighs/tweet-saver-browser-extension/README.md

-# Tweet Saver
+# X Post Saver

-Tweet Saver is a browser extension that allows you to easily save X posts for later reference.
+X Post Saver is a browser extension that allows you to easily save X posts for later reference.
 It seamlessly integrates with X's interface to provide a smooth user experience for saving and managing posts.

 ## Features

 - 🔄 Save X posts with one click
 - 🌓 Supports both light and dark themes
 - 💾 Local storage with browser sync
-- 🔍 Quick access to saved tweets
+- 🔍 Quick access to saved posts
 - 🎨 Seamless integration with X's UI
 - 🔄 Account switching support